Postgraduate Diploma in Play Therapy Course

 - The competencies to work with all children (individual and group) of with all problems where Play therapy is suitable and with children and young people with mild to severe problems

-- To make assessments incorporating the PDM
+- An ability to make assessments incorporating the PTDM

 - A sound understanding of the principles underlying Play Therapy and the appropriate use of techniques